Provar

 We get the following result:

-We may have a condition where our Xpath matches more than one element on the particular HTML Dom, so it will return all the elements that has matched with the Xpath Condition.
-In this case, two results are returned because we have two ancestor tables with that node.
+We may have a condition where our Xpath matches more than one element on the particular HTML Dom, so it will return all the elements that have matched the Xpath Condition.
+Two results are returned in this case because we have two ancestor tables with that node.

 Following-Sibling

 The Following-Sibling axis selects the following siblings of the context node.
-Siblings are at the same level of the current node.
+Siblings are at the same level as the current node.

 For example: